SirDap/tripodvideoninja/_posts/2016-01-18-rewrapping-and-adding-timecode-to-mp4s.markdown

 Newer, prosumer codecs these days like Sony XAVC-S don't seem to record video with timecode.
 It's one of the chief drawbacks that knocks the otherwise brilliant Sony AX100 from solid professional use.
 Timecode tracks can save mountains of time when editing multicamera shots, relinking media files, trimming clips precisely and so on—which, ostensibly, most home video footage won't call upon.

 Prosumer camera codecs like AVCHD and XAVC-S write H.264 video in MP4 containers.
-H.264 is a compressed video format originally intended for delivery, not editing, but its role has slowly evovled.
+H.264 is a compressed video format originally intended for delivery, not editing, but its role has slowly evolved.
 Prosumer cameras really benefit from the compression because then 4 hrs of 4K can still fit on a 128 GB SD card.

 MP4 containers don't traditionally support timecode which may help to explain why the recent trend in dropping timecode.
 Although [Apple supports timecode in MP4 containers](https://developer.apple.com/library/mac/technotes/tn2174/_index.html) since 2013, [other software may exhibit side-effects reading timecode-rich MP4s](https://www.digitalrebellion.com/blog/posts/how_to_create_timecode_tracks_for_h.264_movies_in_compressor) if they do not expect it.